ami-inn/query/notes.md

 principle
 if you already know what the final u i should look like after the muttion show ther user the result of their action immediately then send the mutation to the server in the background

+anytime the user needs instant feedback of an async operation optimistic updates are  usually the way to go

+/ customising defaults
+react query gives you a lot of flexibilitly when it comes to customising default behaviours

+querydefaults will allow you to set default options for all queries

+/ manage querykeys
+if application grows its complex to manage query keys manually